turingschool/front-end-curriculum/lessons/module-3/promises-warmup.md

 Learn more, if you're curious, in the [README](https://github.com/stevekane/promise-it-wont-hurt).

-You should aim to complete, at minimum, the Warm Up & Fufill a Promise & Reject a Promise
+You should aim to complete, at minimum, the Warm Up & Fulfill a Promise & Reject a Promise

 ## Reading